 Call of the West is the second studio album by Los Angeles new wave band Wall of Voodoo, released in 1982.
 "Mexican Radio", released as a single and as a video that received mo… read more

-Wall of Voodoo was a New Wave/Alternative rock group from Los Angeles, California, United States best known for the 1983 hit "Mexican Radio".
-The band's best known lineup consists of Stan Ridgway (vocals, keyboards), Mar…read more
+Wall of Voodoo was a New Wave band from Los Angeles, California, United States, best known for the 1983 hit "Mexican Radio".
+The band's sound was considered a fusion of synthesizer-based New Wave music with the style of … read more